swiperthefox/python-source-browser/plan.md

    2. If the name is a function/class/module, open the related file and jump to the correspoding line

-5. See a trace of our navigation: why and how do we get to this point.
+5. (done)See a trace of our navigation: why and how do we get to this point.

    A call stack like view will be helpful for this.